Close Menu

 Early treatment often helps babies and children with Down syndrome.
 Most early treatment focuses on helping children with Down syndrome develop to their full potential.
 These services include:

-• Specialized education services, tutoring, and teaching assistants
+• Specialized education services, tutors, and teaching assistants

 • Social and recreational activities